 "Everyone is going to try to grab [Houston's money], but it's not necessarily up for grabs," trusts and estates lawyer Jerry Reisman told USA Today.
 "And it's a lot of money.
 Don't forget the royalties coming in [from Houston's music].
 That estate is never going to end."

-Also, Houston was relying on a will that was created in 1993, when she was married to Bobby Brown, and – except for a change in 2000 to who could serve as trustees -- it was never updated, even after she and Brown divorced, Bobbi Kristina was born, started to grow, and Houston could better gauge whether her daughter could responsibly handle the money.
+Also, Houston was relying on a will that was created in 1993, when she was married to Bobby Brown, and – except for a change in 2000 to who could serve as trustees – it was never updated, even after she and Brown divorced, Bobbi Kristina was born, or when Houston could better gauge whether her daughter could responsibly handle the money.

 As it turned out, Houston may have given Bobbi Kristina more money than she could cope with at such a young age.
-The trustees of the trust – Bobbi’s aunt and grandmother – certainly thought so because they filed court papers to change the will to delay the windfall to Bobbi Kristina, but the trustees later withdrew the request, no doubt realizing that courts invariably follow the terms of a will.
-But we’ve seen worse.
-At least Houston did have a plan that didn’t give everything to Bobbi, even though $2 million at age 21 was probably too much.
+The trustees of the trust – Bobbi’s aunt and grandmother – certainly thought so.
+They filed court papers to change the will to delay the windfall to Bobbi Kristina, but the trustees later withdrew the request, no doubt realizing that courts invariably follow the terms of a will.
+At least Houston did have a plan that didn’t give everything to Bobbi.

-The morals of the story are to update your estate plan when life changes happen and to think long and hard about what effect inherited money will have on a child and on those close to her.
-As the Probate Lawyer Blog puts it in an article on the Houston estate, “Even $50,000 in the hands of a 21-year-old can be problematic.”
+The morals of the story are to update your estate plan when life changes happen and to think long and hard about what effect inherited money will have on a child and on those close to them.
+As the Probate Lawyer Blog puts it in an article about the Houston estate, “Even $50,000 in the hands of a 21-year-old can be problematic.”

-To update your existing estate plan or to create one that works for you and your family, contact your attorney today.
+To update your existing estate plan or to create one that works for you and your family, contact a qualified estate planning attorney near you today.